MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 ### <a name="authentication-breakingchanges"></a>Breaking Changes

 #### <a name="authentication-oauth-required"></a>Microsoft Account Authentication via OAuth is Required
-Starting with Bing Ads API version 12, only OAuth authentication will be supported.
+Starting with Bing Ads API version 12, only OAuth authentication is supported via the *AuthenticationToken* header element.
 Managed credentials i.e., the *UserName* and *Password* header elements are not supported.

 For more information on how to use OAuth with Bing Ads, see [Authentication with OAuth](authentication-oauth.md) and [Authentication With the SDKs](sdk-authentication.md).